simonmichael/hledger/MANUAL.md

     hledger and other executables produced by GHC will give this error if asked to read a non-ascii file when a proper system locale is not configured.
-Eg, it's common for journal files to be UTF-8-encoded, in which case the system must have a (installed) UTF-8-aware locale configured.
-You can also configure it temporarily by setting the LANG environment variable on the command line.
-Here's an example, using
+Eg, it's common for journal files to be UTF-8-encoded, in which case the system must have a UTF-8-aware locale installed and selected.
+You can also select such a locale temporarily by setting the LANG environment variable on the command line.
+Here's an example, using ubuntu:
-    ubuntu:

         $ file my.journal
         my.journal: UTF-8 Unicode text